-Greeting people he knew, smiling at people he didn’t know, and grinning at people who whistled at him (it happened twice), he made his leisurely way in the general direction of his favorite gambling area, keeping a sharp eye out for anyone likely to want to treat him to a free meal on the way.
-He stopped to talk to someone about something, didn’t get any food out of it, and eventually moved on as the sun was beginning to set.
+Greeting people he knew, smiling at people he didn’t, and grinning at people that whistled at him (it happened twice), he made his leisurely way in the general direction of his favorite gambling area, keeping a sharp eye open for anyone likely to want to treat him to a free meal on the way.
+He stopped to talk to someone about something, didn’t get any food out of it, and eventually moved on as the sun began to set.

-Encountering a group of little boys with whom he was rather a favorite, he was quickly talked into racing them down to their hideout a few streets over.
+Encountering a group of little boys among whom he ranked as a favorite, he was quickly talked into racing them down to their hideout a few streets over.
 After giving them a good head start, he took off after them with a roar he knew would make them run even faster.

-At the corner he was just catching them up, but found as he turned it an unexpected volume of pedestrian traffic there, which he was not nearly so good at infiltrating as his small friends.
-He dodged a sour-looking lady who was shouting at all of them, stumbled over someone else, and slammed into a third as the boys, laughing, outdistanced him and disappeared around another corner.
+At the corner he was just catching them up, but found, as he turned it, an unexpected volume of pedestrian traffic that he was not nearly so good at infiltrating as his small friends were.
+He dodged a sour-looking lady shouting at all of them, stumbled over someone else, and slammed into a third as the boys, laughing, outdistanced him and disappeared around another corner.

 He was yelping an apology even as he lost his balance and fell.
 He had to consider himself rather the victim, however, as the other person didn’t go similarly tumbling or even seem to waver; indeed, it was almost like running into a brick wall.
 Oddly and unexpectedly, however, he found himself pulled back up again by a strong hand almost before hitting the ground.
 This wouldn’t have been quite so bizarre and disconcerting if the gesture hadn’t been accompanied by the remark, “Clumsier than usual today, ahou?”